-- The nonprofit or qualified cooperative association must file an extension application with the Department of Revenue (Department) on or before March 31 of the sixth consecutive tax year: and - Provide a filing fee equal to the greater of two hundred dollars or one-tenth of one percent of the real market value of the property as of the most recent assessment date.
+- File an extension application (REV 64 0118) with the Department of Revenue (department) on or before March 31 of the sixth consecutive tax year. - Provide a filing fee equal to the greater of \$200 or one-tenth of 1% of the real market value of the property as of the most recent assessment date.